 Lines are one of the most basic graphic elements in any image, and Photoshop has a number of different methods for drawing lines.
 Choosing the right tool will depend on the image that you want to create, but you’ve got to know what your options are first before you can decide.

-This post brings together 4 of the most common approaches to how to draw a line in Photoshop.
+This post brings together 4 of the most common approaches to how to make a line in Photoshop.

 Remember: Photoshop is supposed to be an image editor, not a sketchpad!
 Just because you can draw in Photoshop doesn’t mean that it’s the best tool available for the purpose.
 There are some great programs dedicated to drawing and sketching, and they’re worth a look.